moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 Please right click and go to properties > permissions and check mark "Is Executable".
 Then right click the file again and "Add to Steam".

 Then Restart your Steam Deck and "NonSteamLaunchers.sh" will now be in your library in Game Mode.
-MAKE SURE YOU FORCE COMPATABILTY IN GAME MODE.
+MAKE SURE YOU FORCE COMPATABILTY IN GAME MODE WITH THE LAUNCHERS ONCE THEY ARE IN YOUR LIBRARY.
+DO NOT FORCE COMPATABILITY ON THE SCRIPT ITSELF, IT DOES NOT NEED IT.